onflow/flow-playground-tutorials/tutorials/07-resource-compose/README.md

 ## Prepare the Pizza

 This will create a Pizza with Sauce and store it in the emulator-account.
-Also, the beforementioned public and private capability paths are published.
+Also, the aforementioned public and private capability paths are published.
 This is the content of the transaction:

 ```cadence:title=tx01_PreparePizza.cdc